 A magnificent new great hall added in the 1480s

 From a family tree that includes many generations of Calverley heirs named John, William and Walter, some stand out as individuals: Sir Walter, in the 1300s, was a vigorous improver, a pioneer of the iron industry, who sometimes clashed with the law.
 His son, also Walter, was more prudent, drawing up careful marriage settlements for his teenage children.
-In the 1480s, another William Calverley replaced the original great hall with the extraordinary one that survives today, complete with its mostly original hammer-beam roof and enormous stone fireplace.
+In the 1480s, another William Calverley built an even larger great hall alongside the 14th-century house, which was now reserved for the family’s private use.
+The extraordinary new great hall survives today, complete with its mostly original hammer-beam roof and enormous stone fireplace.
 The tracery of medieval windows remains embedded in the walls.
 The family were devout, and also added the chapel with its oak-panelled ceiling, finely carved screen, and private first-floor gallery for the family entered from the solar.

 Very rare Tudor wall paintings discovered in the parlour block